January: Basking in the Tropics

 November: Changing the Feathers

 In November the hummingbirds are molting, a process that may start as early as October.
-While on the wintering grounds, all Ruby-throated Hummingbirds are losing and replacing their flight and body feathers, including wing feathers.
+While on the wintering grounds, all Ruby-throated hummingbirds are losing and replacing their flight and body feathers, including wing feathers.
 They will need fresh new feathers before migrating north.
 Feathers are a bird's most important flight gear.
 Hummingbirds have fewer feathers than other birds.
 Even a tiny Ruby-throated Hummingbird has about 940 feathers to keep in order, so it stops flying several times a day to preen.
-Nectar is sticky so hummers must clean up.
-Preening helps keep the feathers clean and aligned, making the bird's wings efficient and its body aerodynamic.
+Nectar is sticky so they need to clean up!
+Preening helps keep the feathers clean and aligned, making the bird's wings more efficient and body aerodynamic.

 Hummingbirds on the tropical wintering grounds are focused on feeding and completing their molt.
 Growing new feathers uses lots of calories, and the tiny hummers need to bulk up again.
 It's easy when they are surrounded with lush tropical flowers to fuel their insect-catching flights.
 Meanwhile, outliers are hummingbirds that decided to stay along the Gulf coast each winter instead of continuing to Central America, and there are always a few hummers that stay up north.
 Another small population winters in the Outer Banks of North Carolina.
 No one knows why.
 Each individual bird has a lot of choices.